kexiZeroing/kexiZeroing.github.io/src/posts/simple-server-sent-events-example.md

 - An `EventSource` instance opens a persistent connection to an HTTP server, which sends events in `text/event-stream` format.
 The connection remains open until closed by calling `EventSource.close()`.
 - Unlike WebSockets, server-sent events are unidirectional; that is, data messages are delivered in one direction, from the server to the client (such as a user's web browser).
 That makes them an excellent choice when there's no need to send data from the client to the server in message form.
 For example, `EventSource` is a useful approach for handling things like social media status updates, news feeds, or delivering data into a client-side storage mechanism like IndexedDB or web storage.
+- One potential downside of using Server-Sent Events is the limitations in data format.
+Since SSE is restricted to transporting UTF-8 messages, binary data is not supported.
+When not used over HTTP/2, another limitation is the restricted number of concurrent connections per browser.
+With only six concurrent open SSE connections allowed at any given time, opening multiple tabs with SSE connections can become a bottleneck.

 ```js
 const express = require('express');